 - Phone: 610-727-7000

-- Priorities: Safe disposal management programs, opioid prevention education, pilot programs
+- Priorities: Healthcare, safe disposal management programs, opioid prevention education, pilot programs

 - Typical Gift Range: 50,000-75,000

-As the giving arm of Armstrong World Industries, the Armstrong Foundation seeks to enhance the communities in which they work.Today the AWI Foundation’s strategy is primarily focused on making a positive difference in lives of people where they live, work, learn, heal and play.
+The Armstrong World Industries Foundation (AWI) Foundation’s strategy is primarily focused on making a positive difference in lives of people where they live, work, learn, heal and play, awarding grants by invitation only to 501(c)(3) organizations that meet at least two of the following criteria:

 - Priorities: Quality of Life in Communities